 When an award is made by the sheriff, or the Accountant, the details are recorded on the Register of Insolvencies (ROI).
 See Appendix A for the information shown.

-This role is undertaken by the Bankruptcy Applications and Decisions team on behalf of the Accountant.
+This role is undertaken by the Debt Solution Initial Applications team on behalf of the Accountant.

 Section 200(8) of the Act makes provision for AiB to not include information in the ROI if, in the opinion of AiB, inclusion of the information would be likely to jeopardise the safety or welfare of an individual.